mythology-and-legends-in-warfare

 Heraldic shields were often divided into sections by lines and bands known as ordinaries.
 These geometric patterns not only made the design more visually striking but also carried their own symbolism.
 Common ordinaries included:

 Norman masons and artists often incorporated these ordinaries into stone carvings on castles and cathedrals, reinforcing the family’s identity across generations.
-The simplicity of charged ordinaries made them easily recognizable on a dust-covered battlefield.
+The simplicity of charged ordinaries made them easily recognizable on a dust-covered battlefield, and their use in architectural decoration perpetuated the family’s status long after the warriors themselves had passed.

 Helmets, Crests, and Augmentations